waseemingly/tp/docs/UserGuide.md

 ```

 <div markdown="block" class="alert alert-info">:bulb:
 Entered details of a developer incorrectly?
-You can always undo the action with the `undo` command!
+You can always undo the action with the [Undo](#undo) command!
 </div>

 Learn more about the [Undo](#undo) command here.